-In this context, osteoporosis is a factor that retards

-the regeneration of maxillary bone in patients who have undergone implant surgery, prolonging the normal recovery time of maxillary bone that can vary from three to six months [29].
-Therefore, it is necessary that people affected by this disease and who will receive dental implants need a longer time for bone repair [29].
-Due to the increase in life expectancy, rehabilitation with implants in people over 60 years old is the most common age group in which there is a higher probability of metabolic pathologies [30].
+In this context, osteoporosis is a factor that retards the regeneration of maxillary bone in patients who have undergone implant surgery, prolonging the normal recovery time of maxillary bone which can vary from three to six months [27].
+Due to the increase in life expectancy, rehabilitation with implants in people over 60 years old is the most common age group in which there is a higher probability of metabolic pathologies [28].

-To obtain osseointegration of the implant, which is the direct and structural unit of the bone tissue to the titanium and function, it is necessary to respect several principles, among them, those related to the surgical technique, respecting tissue physiology [28].
+To obtain osseointegration of the implant, which is the direct and structural unit of the bone tissue to the titanium and function, it is necessary to respect several principles, among them, those related to the surgical technique, respecting tissue physiology [26].
 Thus, it is necessary to control the traumatogenic factors during surgery such as intensity, frequency, and duration of the milling (osteotomies), which can generate excessive trauma to the bone tissue, impairing the bone repair potential of the injured area.
-Facing situations where the traumatic stimulus exceeds its physiological limit, the implant may be involved by fibrous connective tissues, leading to the formation of a bone or fibrous per implant interface, without osseointegration [28].
+Facing situations where the traumatic stimulus exceeds its physiological limit, the implant may be involved by fibrous connective tissues, leading to the formation of a bone or fibrous per implant interface, without osseointegration [26].

 For the success of osseointegrated implants, other factors must also be considered, not only related to the professional (surgical technique), but also the industry and the patient himself.
-In addition to performing the appropriate surgical technique, it is up to the professional to select the patient, evaluating it as a whole, from his complaint, including his expectation regarding the treatment, mainly comprising his preoperative systemic and local conditions [29,30].
+In addition to performing the appropriate surgical technique, it is up to the professional to select the patient, and evaluate it as a whole, from his complaint, including his expectation regarding the treatment, mainly comprising his preoperative systemic and local conditions [27,28].
 At the moment of preparation of the receptor bone bed for the subsequent installation of the osseointegrated implant, bone necrosis occurs, which will be replaced by new bone tissue.
-When there is osteoporosis, the process of bone remodeling can be compromised, preventing or delaying osseointegration [30].
+When there is osteoporosis, the process of bone remodeling can be compromised, preventing or delaying osseointegration [28].

-Several authors Ourique et al. [21] have already reported on the importance of knowledge of systemic alterations so that necessary measures are taken to minimize or prevent eventual damages caused by osteoporosis in the anatomical, physiological and functional integrity of the alveolar bone.
-All care is necessary for the success of this process since the immediate benefit of the rehabilitative treatment with implants is observed in the improvement of the capacity to crush the food, in the physical and psychological wellbeing of the patient.
+Several authors Ourique et al. [19] have already reported on the importance of knowledge of systemic alterations so that necessary measures are taken to minimize or prevent eventual damages caused by osteoporosis in the anatomical, physiological and functional integrity of the alveolar bone.
+All care is necessary for the success of this process since the immediate benefit of the rehabilitative treatment with implants is observed in the improvement of the capacity to crush the food, and in the physical and psychological well-being of the patient.

-Also, Ishii et al. [15] state that although osteoporosis is a significant factor that can interfere with bone volume and density, it cannot be considered as an absolute contraindication for implant installation.
+Besides, Ishii et al. [14] state that although osteoporosis is a significant factor that can interfere with bone volume and density, it cannot be considered an absolute contraindication for implant installation.
 It is essential that during the anamnesis, all patients are questioned about their state of health, reporting the use of medications and the type of medical treatment they are undertaking so that a safe and effective treatment plan is drawn up for each case.

-Bisphosphonate - Main Considerations
+Bisphosphonate - Major Benefits

-BP are a widely used drug group for various bone disorders and have been approved by the U.S. Food and Drug Administration for the treatment of osteoporosis, metastatic bone cancer and Paget's disease [28].
-They were first used for industrial purposes in the 19th century to prevent corrosion in the textile, fertilizer and oil industries.
-In 1968, the first paper describing the use of BP in medicine was published, however in 2002 serious side effects of these medications were reported following dental surgery procedures.
-This includes osteonecrosis, avascular necrosis, osteomyelitis, osteochimionecrosis, and maxillary Biss-Phossy [28].
+BPs are a widely used drug group for various bone disorders and have been approved by the U.S. Food and Drug Administration for the treatment of osteoporosis, metastatic bone cancer, and Paget's disease [26].
+They were first used for industrial purposes in the 19th century to prevent corrosion in the textile, fertilizer, and oil industries.
+In 1968, the first paper describing the use of BPs in medicine was published, however, in 2002 serious side effects of these medications were reported following dental surgery procedures.
+This includes osteonecrosis, avascular necrosis, osteomyelitis, osteochimionecrosis, and maxillary Biss-Phossy [26].